Rice and beans

-Rice and beans, or beans and rice, is a category of dishes from many cultures around the world, whereby the staple foods of rice and beans are combined in some manner.
+Rice and beans, or beans and rice, is a category of dishes from many cultures around the world where the staple foods of rice and beans are combined in some manner.
 The grain and legume combination provides several important nutrients and many calories, and both foods are widely available.
 The beans are usually seasoned, while the rice may be plain or seasoned.
-The two components may be mixed together, separated on the plate, or served separately.
+If the beans do not top the rice, the two components may be mixed together, separated on the plate, or served separately.

 Description

 The dish usually consists of white or brown rice accompanied by cooked brown, red or black dry beans (typically Phaseolus vulgaris or Vigna unguiculata) and seasoned in various ways.
 This dish is also commonly served with sides of stewed chicken, pork, beef, potato salad, boiled potatoes, and many other sides from many different cultures.
 In many areas, beans and rice are often served side by side rather than combined.
 Either way, they may be considered a meal, frequently with a topping of meat or chicken.
 Meat or other ingredients are sometimes placed atop beans and rice or, less frequently, mixed into it.